There are police officers with autism? Really?

 Where can I get support in my Force?

-One of the aims of the NPAA is for police forces to offer local support for autism and other hidden conditions.
+One of our key aims is for police forces to offer local support for autism and hidden conditions.
 Take a look at the Coordinators page for more information and to check if your Force has a NPAA Coordinator.
 You can also contact your Disability Support Network or Disabled Staff Association, if your Force has one.

 I think I may have autism – how do I get assessed?